 Look up the traffic volume at AMS-IX, it is simply impressive!

 The Internet Exchange Point ESpanix is the most important IXP of Spain and it is located in Madrid.
 A great quantity of ISPs connect to their infrastructure to exchange traffic.
-In fact, it is possible to exceed 150Gb per second.
+It transfers more than 800 Gbps, on average.

 ESpanix has been hosted in the Banco Santander’s data center since 1997, where it has its own 100m2 room; which can only be accessed by authorized staff.
 It also has transmission equipment in the main data centers of Madrid.
 From those locations it is possible to access all of ESpanix’ interconnection services.